 In 2014, the Board identified the need for increased gender diversity on the Board and, as a direct result thereof, limited their search for an additional Board member to women candidates who had certain strengths, skills and experience which the Board believed would enrich the Board.
 In June 2014, this resulted in the appointment of the Company's first woman Director, Mary L. Little.
 Following Ms. Little's appointment, women represented approximately 16.7% of the Company's Directors.
 In early 2018, the Board identified a second woman candidate who had certain strengths, skills and experience which the Board believed would enrich the Board.
 Vera Kobalia was presented to the Shareholders for election to the Board at the 2018 Shareholder Meeting and was successfully elected.
-Women currently represent approximately 28.6% of the Company's Directors.
+Following Ms. Kobalia's appointment, women represented approximately 28.6% of the Company's Directors.

 In April 2022, the Board supported management's commitment to identify a third woman candidate for appointment to the Board, with the intention to add such woman candidate to the Board at or prior to the 2023 Shareholder meeting.
 In April 2023, the Board identified a third woman candidate who had strengths, skills and experience which the Board believed would enrich the Board.
-Elif Lévesque is presented in this Circular as a Nominee for election to the Board at the Meeting and, if Ms. Lévesque is successfully elected, the Board will increase from seven to eight Directors and women will then represent 37.5% of the Company's Directors.
+Elif Lévesque was presented to the Shareholders for election to the Board at the 2023 Shareholder Meeting and was successfully elected.
+Women currently represent 37.5% of the Company's Directors.

-As stated above, the Company has set the aspirational target of having 50% of senior management (i.e. Vice Presidents and above), including the Board, be Diverse Persons by 2024.
+As stated above, the Company has set the aspirational target of having 50% of senior management (i.e. Vice Presidents and above), including the Board, be Diverse Persons by 2024 (which target was met in 2023 and continues to be met in 2024).
 The Company seeks to recruit Board candidates which represent both diversity and global business understanding and experience.
 The Company does not, however, support fixed percentages or quotas for any selection criteria, as the overall composition of the Board is based on numerous factors and it is ultimately the skills, experience, character and behavioral qualities that are the most important in determining the value which an individual could bring to the Board.
 In addition, the Board is responsible for the approval of all executive officer appointments and works closely with management to identify the most qualified candidates.